-There are very few known side effects of passion fruit juice, but these can affect blood sugar levels and weight gain.
+There are very few known side effects of the juice, but these can affect blood sugar levels and weight loss goals.

-- Diabetes – There is a significant amount of sugar in passion fruit juice, which can be a problem for people suffering from diabetes or those at risk of developing this disorder.
-Moderation in drinking this juice is recommended for everyone, but particularly for those who have to manage their blood sugar.
+- Diabetes: There is a significant amount of sugar in passion fruit juice, which can be a problem for people with diabetes.

-- Calorie Intake – With 126 calories in each cup of this juice, it is a measurable contribution to your daily caloric intake.
-For people trying to watch their weight, it is important to factor this juice into your daily diet to prevent unwanted weight gain.
+- Calorie Intake: With 126 calories in each cup of this juice, it is a measurable contribution to your daily caloric intake.